LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/rich-messaging.md

 ---
 Conversational commerce lets people message anytime with businesses without having to call or search a website.
 Rich Messaging is the key to driving more actions directly within in your messaging conversation.

-The LiveEngage messaging solution allows brands to send messages to customers in a variety of ways and formats making conversations more flexible - able to handle new and varying types of interactions.
+The Conversational Cloud messaging solution allows brands to send messages to customers in a variety of ways and formats making conversations more flexible - able to handle new and varying types of interactions.
 This enriches the consumer experience and gets your brand on board with conversational commerce.

 **Rich messaging includes:**